RoBOPPics/BB/_pages/app-man-coreController.md

 This data is saved under the name you assign.
 The next time you are training on that court, you do not have to run navigation again - the BallBOPPer will use the data previously gathered.

-## System Settings
+## Services

-The three Settings on this page allow you to turn the Navigation, Rover and Reloader services On and Off.
+The three Services switches on this page allow you to turn the Navigation, Rover and Reloader services On and Off.

 If you are using the BallBOPPer in a location that is not a tennis court, such as your driveway or backyard, then the BallBOPPer will not be able to navigate and will indicate an ERROR.